Resources

 CAUTION:

-If after a Service is created the Resources on the Service Definition are modified, warnings will be printed in the nighty processing logs.
+If after a Service is created the Resources on the Service Definition are modified, warnings will be printed in the nightly processing logs.
 Either the Service Definition Resources will have to be reset or the Service Resources updated.
 As Resources are tied to provisioning, caution should be take when making Resource changes.

 Name spaces